MaayanLab/clustergrammer/README.md

 var cgm = Clustergrammer(args);
 ```

-There are two values that are required in the arguments object: 1) the id of the html container where the visualization will be made, and 2) the visualization json (referred to as network_data here).
-The visualization-json format is covered [here](#clustergrammer-json-format).
+This will make a clustergram visualization in the container referred to as root (specified using a css id selector) using the visualization json (referred to as netowrk_data).
+The visualization json format is defined [here](#clustergrammer-json-format).

-# Clustergrammer Matrix Format
+# Input Matrix Format

 # Clustergrammer JSON Format